Leiden University Career Zone

 If you already have an idea of the work you would like to do, you can start looking for the best master's programme for you.

-If you do not have an idea yet, the step-by-step plan for choosing a master's programme may help you.
+If you do not have an idea yet, the Master's choice roadmap may help you.

 As with your bachelor's choice, it is essential that you look at yourself first and try to answer questions about yourself, such as: Who am I?
 What do I like?
 What am I good at?
 What do I find important?